franciscoamado/househunter-vapor/README.md

 For adjusting to your search you can modify the `searchURL` of each Provider to your custom search.
 (You can do this easily by picking your variables in the actual providers site and paste the result URL)

+## Running

+After customizing to your needs, you can run it with

+`vapor build ; vapor run`

 ## Deploying

 I've tried deploying this to a Heroku machine.